 Moving can be tough for older parents, so if there's no rush, take things at their pace, and be prepared to have several conversations to discuss all the details.
 Working through this moving guide should also help provide structure to your discussions and to the move itself.

-Review our other articles on senior moving:
+Review our other articles on helping a loved one transition to senior living: